uib/w3.uib.no/doc/elastic.md

 How to change this mapping is described below.

 If you change the mapping for a field in an index, all documents in this index needs to be reindexed.
-Below drush is used as alias for bin/site-drush

 Save the current mapping to a file (mapping.txt):

-    curl -XGET `drush uib-search-url`_mapping?pretty > mapping.txt
+    curl -XGET `bin/site-drush uib-search-url --admin`_mapping?pretty >mapping.txt

-Open mapping.txt in a text editor and change the mapping to your liking.
-First remove the reference to the actual index name (here called w3myindex), so:
+Open `mapping.txt` in a text editor and change the mapping to your liking.
+First remove the reference to the actual index name (here called `w3myindex`), so:

     {
       "w3myindex" : {